 Starting college usually means moving to a new place.
 For those going to be college students in New York, it will be one of the most exciting moments of your life.
 But for new arrivals, it can take some time to adjust to living here.

-Despite its rather deserved reputation for being a very expensive place to live, the Big Apple remains one of the most popular cities where college students would like to move.
-And for a good reason, if there’s ever a perfect time to move to NYC, it’s in your early 20s.
+Despite its somewhat deserved reputation for being a costly place to live, the Big Apple remains one of the most popular cities where college students would like to move.
+And for a good reason, if there’s ever a perfect time to move to NYC, it’s’s in your early 20s.
 To help you adjust and make the most of life In New York, we’re here to help you with scoring a good spot and, once moved in, how to make the city home.

 Table of Contents

-New York City might be the land of opportunity’s, but it’s far from affordable, especially when you’re a college student.
-But while it might not be easy to find affordable housing, it’s not impossible.
+New York City might be the land of opportunity, but it is far from affordable, especially when you’re a college student.
+But while it might not be easy to find affordable housing, it is not impossible.
 If you’re getting sick of dorm life, then you’re not alone.
-Many students want a place to call their own, but if you’re fresh out of the nest and new to the city, it can be difficult knowing where to look.
+Many students want a place to call their own, but if you’re fresh out of the nest and new to the city, it can be complicated knowing where to look.
 That’s why we’ve compiled this list of student-friendly neighborhoods in Manhattan and Brooklyn.
-Each one has been chosen based on low crime rates, easy transportation, and affordability.
+Each one has been chosen based on low crime rates, accessible transportation, and affordability.

 This culturally diverse neighborhood can be found just above 179th Streets.
-It’s quickly becoming popular with millennials with 10% of the population (50,103 residents) being aged from 20 to 34.
+It’s’s quickly becoming popular with millennials with 10% of the population (50,103 residents) being aged from 20 to 34.
 And no wonder, rents are affordable, and apartment sizes tend to be generous.
-Here it’s possible to rent a 3-bedroom apartment that has three bedrooms, meaning there’s enough space to fit a bed, closet and other furniture without feeling too cramped.
+Here it is possible to rent a 3-bedroom apartment that has three bedrooms, meaning there’s enough space to fit a bed, closet, and other furniture without feeling too cramped.
 Students here will be able to enjoy more open spaces and a great college vibe with many new cafes and restaurants.
 The average price for a 3-bedroom shared apartment is $1,002.